Pope10830/Pope10830.github.io/flowbird.md

 I formalised the BVT/SIT test phases as part of the release process making sure it was documented for consistent use across teams.
 I put together and proposed a standard format for end of sprint communications that is now in use across the business unit.
 I proposed and documented a new versioning process as it was inconsistent across teams meaning we have a better understanding of the software we are releasing.
 This list is not extensive, I have been described by my managers as a 'Change Agent', constantly looking to drive forward with improvements.
-Not just making suggestions but actually pushing to implement changes.
+Not just making suggestions but actually pushing to implement change.